hx2A/py5website/reference/sketch_load_shape.rst

 Alternatively, the file maybe be loaded from anywhere on the local computer using an absolute path (something that starts with / on Unix and Linux, or a drive letter on Windows), or the filename parameter can be a URL for a file found on a network.

 If the file is not available or an error occurs, ``None`` will be returned and an error message will be printed to the console.
-The error message does not halt the program, however the null value may cause a NullPointerException if your code does not check whether the value returned is null.
+The error message does not halt the program, however the ``None`` value may cause errors if your code does not check whether the value returned is ``None``.

 Underlying Java method: `loadShape <https://processing.org/reference/loadShape_.html>`_